Businessplan.Earlylight.io | Updated: Feb 2026

 Month 7 (Aug 17-Sep 16)

-Ramp Bleiblerville local BSFL/frass production to 50% of sales mix, launch hen-farm integration services with biodigester options, and target a $500K funding round.
+Ramp Bleiblerville local BSFL/frass production to 50% of sales mix, launch hen-farm integration services with modular site options, and target a $500K funding round.

 Month 8 (Sep 17-Oct 16)